hoshinotsuyoshi/mai/.clinerules/general.md

 ### Implementation Policy

-- Implement as a unit as much as possible as a singleton method within `module Mi`.
+- Implement as a unit as much as possible as a singleton method within `module Mai`.
   - For testability, do not call exit within singleton methods.
   - For testability, do not call ARGV within singleton methods.

-## Testing (test/mi_test.rb)
+## Testing (test/mai_test.rb)

 - Tests are performed using MTest by loading (evaluating) src/main.rb
-- Tests the singleton methods of the `Mi` module.
+- Tests the singleton methods of the `Mai` module.